sqlsizer/ps-sqlsizer/README.md

 - Step 3: Copy data to new db or just do your own processing of the subset

 # Internals
-The algorithm used in SqlSizer is a variation of Breadth-first and Depth-first search search algorithm applied to a relational database.
+The algorithm used in SqlSizer is a variation of Breadth-first and Depth-first search algorithm applied to a relational database.

 All processing is done on SQL Server side.
 No heavy operations are done in Powershell.